cxd/text_dnn_experiments/README.md

-## Methods for Machine Comprehension
+## Deep Learning Methods for Language Processing and Classification

-This project explores the methodology for machine comprehension using a subset of the Stanford Question Answering data set (https://rajpurkar.github.io/SQuAD-explorer/).
+This project explores the methodology for a variety of deep learning methods for language processing.

+It using a subset of the Stanford Question Answering data set (https://rajpurkar.github.io/SQuAD-explorer/).

+As well as a subset of the news 20 data set for classification.

 The pretrained vector space model is provided by GLOVE. https://nlp.stanford.edu/projects/glove/